benjkn/ecton_home_assignment/README.md

 # Recipe Normalizer

 CLI that reads cooking recipes from a directory (XML, YAML, JSON, TOML), converts imperial units to metric, and writes one JSON file.
+Another file format would require a new parser class and one suffix entry in `parsers/registry.py`; the CLI and pipeline stay unchanged.

 ## Run